Student Health Services

 Prevention and Precautions

-Guard against getting colds and flu by eating nutritious food, getting enough sleep, decreasing stress, and limit or do not use of tobacco products or smoke.
-Limit the spread of infection by avoiding crowded places and wash your hands often.
+Guard against getting colds and flu by eating nutritious food, getting enough sleep, decreasing stress, and limit or do not use tobacco products or smoke.
+Limit the spread of infection by avoiding crowded places and improving indoor air quality.
 Cover your mouth when you cough or sneeze.
-Stay home if you feel sick, except to seek medical care.
-Wear a face mask if you must be around others.
+Get more prevention tips from the Centers for Disease Control (CDC).

-One of the best ways to help protect yourself and the Mason community is to get your flu shot each year.
-The flu shot helps your body naturally make antibodies to the Flu.
+One of the best ways to help protect yourself and the Mason community is to stay up-to-date on vaccines.
+Get your flu vaccine each year.
+The flu vaccine helps your body naturally make antibodies to the Flu.
 Since new strains of the influenza virus develop each year, the vaccine must be updated and given yearly.
 Flu Shots are offered starting around the end of September through the season til March or April.

 People who have the flu or a cold often experience some or all of these signs and symptoms.
 Some people who have the flu may also have vomiting and diarrhea, though this is more common in children than adults.